Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Computational study

-In summary, we observe large consistency across methods on their \textit{best concept group} selection for CT, with a particularly strong aligment between LL and MLA.
-For NI, consistency is notable for classes $0$ and $2$, with LL showing some misaligned samples across all classes.
+In summary, AVG demonstrates the most distinct behavior among the methods, showing no clear alignment with any other method.
+Conversely, the remaining methods display significant consistency across each other on their \textit{best concept group} selection for CT, with a particularly strong alignment between LL and MLA.
+For NI, consistency is notable for Classes $0$ and $2$, with only Class $1$ revealing misalignments across methods.

 An Exploratory Data Analysis (EDA) was conducted on CT and NI as a means to validate which features are most relevant for each class.
-Notably, in Figure \ref{figEDA_CT}a, we observe that CT's features corresponding to concept group \textit{Distances} do not seem to be particularly distinctive among classes according to their distributions.
+Notably, in Fig. \ref{figEDA_CT}a, we observe that CT's features corresponding to concept group \textit{Distances} do not seem to be particularly distinctive among classes according to their distributions.
 Perhaps their predictive power is better in conjunction with other groups.
-In contrast, Figure \ref{figEDA_CT}b shows that \textit{Soil Type} does provide a clear differentiation between classes.
-All samples from class $2$ have soil types in $\{0, ..., 9\}$, whereas samples from class $0$ do not have soil types lower than $9$.
+In contrast, Fig. \ref{figEDA_CT}b shows that \textit{Soil Type} does provide a clear differentiation between classes.
+All samples from Class $2$ have soil types in $\{0, ..., 9\}$, whereas samples from Class $0$ do not have soil types lower than $9$.
 Even though the EDA clearly shows \textit{Soil Type} concept group's relevance for the classification task, only LL and MLA methods capture this information.

 In the NI dataset most features are continuous.
-Hence, only a small subset of them are presented and shown in Figure \ref{fig8} in the Appendix.
-Through a similar EDA, we observe that \textit{Host} and \textit{Traffic} are indicative of all classes, which is consistent with most of the distributions shown in Figure \ref{figBestCGperClass}b.
-However, for several samples of class $1$, LL assigns \textit{Basic} and MLA assigns \textit{Content} as the \textit{best concept groups}, while these correspondences are less clear in the EDA.
+Hence, only a small subset of them are presented and shown in Fig. \ref{fig8} in Appendix B. Through a similar EDA, we find that, akin to our distribution analysis, Class $1$ displays unexpected behaviors, with correspondences to the EDA appearing unclear.
+Nonetheless, both \textit{Host} and \textit{Traffic} emerge as strong indicators across all classes, which aligns with the majority of the distributions presented in Fig. \ref{figBestCGperClass-NI}.

-We conclude that LL and MLA are better aligned with the findings of the EDA.
-For classes $0$ and $1$, both methods show similar correspondences -and disagreements- with it.
-However, for the least represented class in each dataset (class $2$), MLA's aligment to the EDA appears better than LL's, as it focuses on the groups highlighted by the EDA for a larger number of samples.
+In general, we conclude that LL and MLA are better aligned with the findings of the EDA.
+For Classes $0$ and $1$, both methods show similar correspondences -and disagreements- with it.
+However, for the least represented class in each dataset (Class $2$), MLA's aligment to the EDA appears better than LL's, as it focuses on the groups highlighted by the EDA for a larger number of samples.